 Chlorine has all the oxidation numbers varying from -1 to +7.
-Chlorine is a highly reactive gas.
-It can release bromine and iodine from bromide and iodide salts respectively.
+Further, it is a highly reactive gas.
+It can release bromine and iodine from bromide and iodide salts, respectively.
 Therefore, it has the ability to oxide the anions of elements which are located below chlorine in the periodic table.
 However, it cannot oxidize fluoride to give fluorine.
 Chlorine is mainly produced by the electrolysis of sodium chloride solutions.
-Then at the anode chlorine gas can be collected.
-Chlorine is mainly used as a disinfectant in water purification.
-Further it is used in manufacturing a wide range of consumer products like food, insecticides, paints, petroleum products, plastics, medicines, textiles, solvents.
+Then at the anode, we can collect chlorine gas.
+Chlorine is mainly important as a disinfectant in water purification.
+Further, it is useful in manufacturing a wide range of consumer products like food, insecticides, paints, petroleum products, plastics, medicines, textiles, solvents.

-What is the difference between Bromine and Chlorine?
+What is the Difference Between Bromine and Chlorine?